justintaddei/vue-haptic/README.md

 Sometimes you need to trigger haptics based on something other than an event.
 For that you should use a custom trigger function.

-The trigger is function is passed the following arguments
+The trigger is a function that is passed the following arguments:

-- `activator` - a function that, when called, with activate the haptic feedback.
+- `activator` - a function that, when called, will activate the haptic feedback.
 It takes a `pattern` as an option argument.
 If a pattern is not passed, it will use the pattern declared in the markup, or the default pattern.
 - `el` - the `HTMLElement` that the directive is bound to.

 ```html